apache/apisix-java-plugin-runner/docs/en/latest/writing-filters.md

 # Overview

-This document explains how to develop Java plugins using apisix-java-plugin-runner's official Maven release.
+This document explains how to develop and ship Java plugins using apisix-java-plugin-runner's official Maven release.

 A Demo Project can be found at: https://github.com/tzssangglass/java-plugin-runner-demo-1

 ___

+### Write Java plugin

 Create a new Maven Spring Boot Project.